w3c/wot/workshop/ws2/demos-2019-Munich/README.md

 such as draining a tank in the factory, turning off all air-conditioners, flash alert and warning lights, pubish alert messages and make voice announcements.

-### Device interactions
+### Device interactions (Proposal)

-environment sensor - cloud service
+Environment sensor monitors air quality.
+Cloud service discovers anomaly, critical condition and triggers the following actions (Oracle) Drain the tank in a chemical factory (Siemens)
+Flash a warning light (Fujitsu)
+Turn off all air conditioners (Panasonic)
+Flash the lights (Smart Things)
+Make voice announcements (Intel)
+Control other devices (TU Munich)
 ...

 ## Energy management in a smart building/smart city/smart home